gravitational/teleport/rfd/0035-aws-node-join.md

     ]
 }
 ```

-The `"organizations:DescribeOrganization"` action can be omitted if the
-`"organization"` claim is not used, and nodes are only authenticated based on
-their account.

-The `"sts:GetCallerIdentity"` action can be omitted if the `"identity"` claim
-is not used, and nodes are only authenticated based on their organization.

 Notably, the credentials need only be accessible from the Teleport nodes, not
 the auth server.
 All requests will be signed on the nodes and the auth server